withforesight000/templogd/README.md

 - `compose.yml` / `Dockerfile` – container orchestration for development or deployment.

 ## Troubleshooting
-- **Missing `tempgrpcd-protos`** – verify your SSH configuration matches the snippet above and that your agent has the correct key.
 - **Redis script errors** – the server loads `xrange_with_sampling` under the `mylib` library.
 Flush scripts with `FT.CALL`? no; if the LUA function signature changes, restart Redis or run `FUNCTION FLUSH` (with caution) before redeploying.
 - **Nature Remo authentication** – the API returns HTTP 401 if the token is invalid; the daemon logs the failure and retries after the 30-second interval.